EISK/eisk.webapi.docs/content/docs/get-started/what-is-eisk.md

 On the other hand, having implementation patterns can be useful for developers, as it enables them to adjust application on demand.

-Employee Info Starter Kit provides hundreds of “connected” snippets with optimized solution and implementation patterns to demonstrate problem solutions in actual production environment.
+EISK provides hundreds of “connected” snippets with optimized solution and implementation patterns to demonstrate problem solutions in actual production environment.

 ### Why EISK is Different?